Aman-Kisan/Rental-Management-System-Project/DB/Model/README.md

 This file can be only read in MySQL Workbench.

-It is a ER-model that briefs about the database used in this project.
+It is the EER-model that briefs about the database used in this project.

 ## Screenshot